 Add a splash of water and immediately cover with a lid or some foil.
 Cook until the beans are tender, 4-5 mins, then remove from the heat and cover to keep warm.

+Once the veg is roasted, drizzle with the honey (see pantry for amount) and toss together.
 Slice the beef and share between your plates.
 Serve with the roast potatoes, root veg, green beans and pigs in blankets alongside.

 Scatter the hazelnuts over the beans and pour over the gravy to finish.